felipe-cavalcanti/friendly-swot/README.md

 # Looking at our app

+# Demo Video

+Watch our demo video on YouTube by clicking on this link below!

+<a href="https://youtu.be/XoCrmFWzUjA">Marketing video about Friendly SWOT app</a>

 ## Widgets tree

 Click on the image below to see our Widget Tree in a better way!